abcnever/cordova-haml-sass-coffee/README.md

-1.Pull from this repository for a fresh cordova / phonegap app
+1.Pull from this repository for a FRESH NEW cordova / phonegap app, make sure your git stage is clean as well beforehand

     git pull --rebase git@github.com:NeverAgain/phonegap-haml-sass-coffee.git master